WordPress-Add-New-Post-screen-rubber-stamped-with-red-REJECTED

 If you hire a content strategist, you won’t have to think about your content.

-Your content strategist will look at your audience and research what they’re looking for.
+Your content strategist will look at your audience and research what they’re searching for.
 They’ll then plan a programme of content for you that meets the needs of your audience and draws them in.
-And some will even write it for you, too.
-So all you’ll need to do is upload it to your blog.
+And some will even write it and upload it to your blog for you, too.
+All you’ll need to do is read it and approve it.

 You’re planning to create your own content